ncarlier/nunux-keeper/README.md

 * Documents attached medias are also saved.
 * Search a document with powerfull full text queries.
 * Access from your mobile or your computer.
 It's full responsive.
+* Easyly save web content while surfing thanks to the awesome bookmarklet.
 * Build your own client application thaks to the RESTFul JSON API.

 ## Roadmap

-* Create an awsome bookmarklet to easyly save web content during surfing;
 * Share a document using plugins.
 Share by mail, QRcode, other web sites;
 * Add the ability to choose a different storage system (ftp, remoteStorage, dropbox, etc.);
 * Add a user quota for local storage;